nagonzalezf/bridges-segmentation-and-measuring/README.md

 # Future Work & Community Contributions

-The current model opens the way to a series of diverse possible paths.
-It can be considered a starting point for the preprocessing of detection models based on convolution networks or it can be reformulated in such a way that it has an automated performance like a machine learning algorithm.
+The current model provides a foundation for a variety of potential paths.
+It can be considered a starting point for preprocessing detection models based on convolutional networks or it can be reformulated as an automated machine learning algorithm.

 ## Code Optimization